This post includes affiliate links.

 Vocalization of dreams- Sometimes we want to keep our deepest dreams and hopes for the future secret, because they either seem to be unachievable or perhaps a little embarrassing.
 But in your relationship with your partner you want to be able to share these hopes and dreams so you can deepen the connection you have by learning more about what is important to each other.
 This is especially important before you make a long term commitment to each other.
 If you don’t feel comfortable vocalizing your goals and hopes for the future with your significant other, this is a definite red flag.

 Getting on the same page- Do you have contradictory goals?
 Is your plan for both of you to work so you can retire early while your significant other wants to be a stay-at-home parent?
 Or does a mutual goal such as traveling Europe for a year clash with your desire to have children as soon as possible?
 Discussing your goals and dreams can help you make sure that the goals are actually realistic and fit with your significant other’s view of the future.
+I now sell printables in my Etsy shop to help you do exactly that.

 Help you set the wheels in motion- From a very practical standpoint, if you don’t do any planning for future goals, they are just not going to happen.
 If you want to buy a house, you have to make room in your budget for saving for a down payment.
 If you want to have children, you will want to figure out what that means for your relationship, career, and even living situation.
 A big European vacation may need to be worked around your limited vacation days and your budget could determine whether you are staying in hostels or 4 star hotels.
 So setting goals can help you identify the practical steps needed to actually achieve them.